Who we are!

 A discriminatory practice

-Police statistics show that the practice of racial / ethnic profiling hardly provides search results.
-It always makes racial discrimination an attack on the foundation of human rights: the equal dignity of all people.
-Racial / ethnic profiling reinforces existing social and individual stereotypes and prejudices.
-For all concerned, a then-based control in public is a degrading experience - many people experience it regularly.
+Police statistics reveal that the practice of racial/ethnic profiling yields minimal search results.
+Moreover, racial discrimination through profiling undermines the fundamental principle of human rights, which is the equal dignity of all individuals.
+It perpetuates existing social and individual stereotypes and prejudices.
+For those who are targeted, being subjected to such controls in public is a degrading experience, and unfortunately, many individuals encounter it on a regular basis.